iSaluki/phhs6/content/sixth/CompSci/Theory/GeneralConcepts/ProgrammingParadigms.md

 ![[sixth/CompSci/Theory/GeneralConcepts/img/Pasted image 20230919095106.png]]

-*By Pluke - Own work based on: Structured Chart Example.jpg by ‍Sandia National Laboratories, Public Domain, https://commons.wikimedia.org/w/index.php?curid=16283788*
+*By Pluke - Own work based on: Structured Chart Example.jpg by ‍Sandia National Laboratories, Public Domain, https://commons.wikimedia.org/w/index.php?curid=16283788 *

-u
+### Pseudo Code

+- Pseudo means not genuine
+- Pseudo code allows you to think like a programmer while not needing to worry about the syntax of any given programming language

+### Finite State Machines

+- FSMs allow you to plan the states for a control system and what causes the transition from one state to another and any output.

 [General Concepts](sixth/CompSci/Theory/GeneralConcepts/GeneralConcepts)